 What I am against is just randomly choosing odd things that have no meaning, no purpose, not even a good design or misspelled words….G wants barbed wire around her wrist.
 Barbed Wire.
 There are some other insanely ridiculous things she wants.
-I have no doubt she will, one day, rather spend her money on a tattoo then food or shelter.
+I have no doubt she will, one day, rather spend her money on a tattoo than food or shelter.
 That is just how her brain works.
-She also does not feel pain, at all….not even when she cut her toe off.
+She also does not feel pain, at all….not even when she cut her toe-off.
 She does not feel it.

 Good and Bad Choices

 I took the opportunity to try to talk to her about choices and her decision-making skills.
 This was a hard conversation because I did not want to cause her to have bad memories, which yields bad behaviors.
 I did not want her to think I have given up on her because I have not.
 It is just tough.

 I found this website The Lifelong Effects of Fetal Alcohol Syndrome Good Parenting Is Not Enough that was written by Deborah Hage.
 I scanned through this document, all the while nodding my head.
 Then, I asked G to get some paper and a pencil.
 She read the article and wrote down what her thoughts were.
 Next, she listed what were similar characteristics that she had.
 She did what I asked, though 1/2 through, she said she really did not understand what she was reading.
 That did not surprise me, so I sat down with her and I broke it down for her.

 Normal Legs versus Abnormal Legs